 We can't have nice things...

-So I took a picture of the crash, from a cat's view to be artsy and to acknowledge her chagrin, and I planned to email it to Moe and say, "We can't have nice things...", but then I noticed a pink bit of fuzz in the middle of the picture.
+So I took a picture of the crash, from a cat's view to be artsy and to acknowledge her chagrin, and I planned to email it to my friend Moe and say, "We can't have nice things...", but then I noticed a pink bit of fuzz in the middle of the picture.

 I've spent the last week editing photos from Bino's momma's birthday party.
 Before that was Charlotte's birthday party.
 So maybe it was reflexive, but next thing I know I am spending five minutes retouching the pink fluff, and scuffs on the wall, and whatever whatever.
 When I realised what I was doing - for an email, mind you - I laughed and kept going.
 It was relaxing, somehow, the rote activity of photo-editing.